ValgulNecron/ValgulNecron/README.md

 - 📫 How to reach me: on discord valgul (260706120086192129) or on signal valgul or telegram [https://t.me/valgulnecron](https://t.me/valgulnecron)
 - I know rust, c#, js, html, css, php and vb.
 I also know how to use docker, linux, windows.
 And other networking stuff

+- About me :
+A French guy that loves video game, cybersecurity, and other computer science thing, and watch manga and read anime.
+Yuri is good for the soul.

 ![readmeVal](https://counter.valgul.moe/get/@readmeValgul?theme=rule34)